Nahda: Christians

-Beirut, Cairo, Damascus and Aleppo were the main centers of the renaissance and this led to the establishment of schools, universities, theater and printing presses.
-Because Arab Christians formed the educated class, they have significantly influenced and contributed to al-Nahda.
+Arab Christians played a crucial role in the Nahda movement.
+Their status as an educated minority enabled them to significantly influence and contribute to the fields of literature, politics, business, philosophy, music, theatre and cinema, medicine, and science.
+Damascus, Beirut, Cairo, and Aleppo were the main centers of the renaissance, which led to the establishment of schools, universities, theaters and printing presses there.
 This awakening led to the emergence of a politically active movement known as the "association" that was accompanied by the birth of Arab nationalism and the demand for reformation in the Ottoman Empire.
 This led to the calling of the establishment of modern states based on Europe.
 It was during this stage that the first compound of the Arabic language was introduced along with the printing of it in letters, and later the movement influenced the fields of music, sculpture, history, humanities, economics and human rights.

 This cultural renaissance during the late Ottoman rule was a quantum leap for Arabs in the post-industrial revolution, and is not limited to the individual fields of cultural renaissance in the nineteenth century, as the Nahda only extended to include the spectrum of society and the fields as a whole.
-Christian colleges (accepting of all faiths) like Saint Joseph University, American University of Beirut (Syrian Protestant College until 1920) and Al-Hikma University in Baghdad amongst others played a prominent role in the development of Arab culture.
+Christian colleges (accepting of all faiths) like Saint Joseph University, the Syrian Protestant College (which later became the American University of Beirut) and Al-Hikma University in Baghdad amongst others played a prominent role in the development of Arab culture.
 It is agreed amongst historians the importance the roles played by the Arab Christians in this renaissance, and their role in the prosperity through participation in the diaspora.
 Given this role in politics and culture, Ottoman ministers began to include them in their governments.
 In the economic sphere, a number of Christian families like the Greek Orthodox Sursock family became prominent.
 Thus, the Nahda led the Muslims and Christians to a cultural renaissance and national general despotism.
 This solidified Arab Christians as one of the pillars of the region and not a minority on the fringes.

-The Mahjar (one of its more literal meanings being "the Arab diaspora") was a literary movement that succeeded the Nahda movement.
+The Mahjar (one of its more literal meanings being "the Arab diaspora") was a literary movement that preceded the Nahda movement.
 It was started by Christian Arabic-speaking writers who had emigrated to America from Lebanon, Syria and Palestine at the turn of the 20th century.
 The Pen League was the first Arabic-language literary society in North America, formed initially by Syrians Nasib Arida and Abd al-Masih Haddad.
 Members of the Pen League included: Kahlil Gibran, Elia Abu Madi, Mikhail Naimy, and Ameen Rihani.
 Eight out of the ten members were Greek Orthodox and two were Maronite Christians.

-In the early 20th century, many prominent Arab nationalists were Christians, like the Syrian intellectual Constantin Zureiq, Ba'athism proponent Michel Aflaq, and Jurji Zaydan, who was reputed to be the first Arab nationalist.
+In the early 20th century, many prominent Arab nationalists were Christians, like the Syrian intellectual Constantin Zureiq, Ba'athism founder Michel Aflaq, and Jurji Zaydan, who was reputed to be the first Arab nationalist.
 Khalil al-Sakakini, a prominent Palestinian Jerusalemite, was Arab Orthodox, as was George Antonius, Lebanese author of The Arab Awakening.